kamailio/kamailio-wiki/docs/features/new-in-5.6.x.md

   - source port check for `from_any_gw()` and `from_gw()`
   - updated kemi exports with new functions having port parameter
+  - improve binary search to support a match including src port

 ### ldap